 However, as many companies shift to a fully-remote or hybrid workforce, they’ve collectively struggled to overcome new challenges like collaborating on teamwork, building and maintaining company culture, and hiring remotely.

-We’ve seen them first-hand here at Streak after transitioning to a fully-remote company in 2020 and continuing to grow our team.
-Below, we’ll share some of the benefits and challenges of hiring remote employees, and what we learned in order to successfully manage the hiring process.
+We’ve faced these challenges first-hand here at Streak after transitioning to a fully-remote company in 2020 and continuing to grow our team.
+Below, we’ll share some of the benefits and challenges of hiring remote employees, and how we’ve learned to successfully manage the hiring process.

-The number of workers who prefer to work from home has increased by 60% since 2020, with one third of employees saying they would quit their job if they could no longer work remote.
-Many employees also express increased happiness at their role since working remotely - often due to better work-life balance, eliminating long commute times, and being able to live where they choose.
+Employees are used to working remotely - 39% say they would quit their job if they were forced to commute.
+Employees also express generally increased happiness at their role since working remotely - often due to better work-life balance, increased feelings of productivity, eliminating long commute times, and being able to live where they choose.

 A remote workforce can be just as productive and engaged, but hiring for your remote team comes with its own set of challenges.